-45 national and regional Geological Survey Organisations (GSOs) from 32 European countries have joined forces to develop an ERA-NET Co-Fund Action:
+45 national and regional Geological Survey Organisations (GSOs) from 32 European countries decided in 2017 to join forces to develop an ERA-NET Co-Fund Action:

 Establishing the European Geological Surveys Research Area to deliver a Geological Service for Europe (GeoERA)

-The main objective of GeoERA is to contribute to the optimal use and management of the subsurface.
-In 2018 15 research projects started and they will support 1) a more integrated and efficient management and 2) more responsible and publicly accepted, exploitation and use of the subsurface.
-The projects cover the applied geosciences, addressing the following four themes:
+The main objective of GeoERA was to contribute to the optimal use and management of the subsurface.
+The projects supported 1) a more integrated and efficient management and 2) more responsible and publicly accepted, exploitation and use of the subsurface.
+The projects covered the applied geosciences, addressing the following four themes:

 Secure, clean and efficient energy are at the heart of the H2020’s Societal Challenge 3.
 As Europe progresses to make its transition to a reliable, sustainable and competitive energy.

 The objective of the groundwater theme is to provide data, information and decision-support tools for the protection, sustainable management and improvement of groundwater resources.